ZsuzsaMano/SlackApi/README.md

 #### returns:

-userId.json containing user email, id and group name
+userId.json containing user email, id and group name (userError.json, if user was not possible to create)

 #### slack documentation:</br>